-This section gives you tips on starting the engine under various conditions, and how to operate the manual and automatic transmissions.
-It also includes important information on parking your vehicle, the braking system, the vehicle stability assist (VSA) system, and facts you need if you are planning to tow a trailer.
+This section gives you tips on Prep

+starting the engine under various Star

+conditions, and how to operate the Mar

+manual and automatic transmissions.
+Auto

+It also includes important Parl

+information on parking your vehicle, Bral

+the braking system, the vehicle Anti

+stability assist (VSA) system, the tire Tire

+pressure monitoring system (TPMS), S

+and facts you need if you are Veh

+planning to tow a trailer.
+S

+1 Tor